Israel lobby in the United Kingdom: Union of Jewish Students

 The Union of Jewish Students supports Jewish societies on 60 campuses across the UK.
 Its core values include "Engagement with Israel:...offering opportunities to strengthen, celebrate and explore a personal relationship with Israel as part of an evolving expression of Jewish identity".

 In 2018-19, UJS supported over 11,000 students on 'Israel programmes'.
 UJS declared "We wanted to portray Israel in a positive way on campus through Israeli culture, society and politics."

 In spring 2020, the UJS launched Spring into Israel, "a campaign to ensure we have as many Israel related events on campus during this month."
 The organisational partners were BICOM, We Believe in Israel and the Zionist Federation of Great Britain and Ireland.
 Previous campaigns have included Bridges not Boycotts, Dialogue not Division and Exploring Zionism.

 We Believe in Israel

 Founded in 2011, We Believe in Israel facilitates and supports a grassroots network of supporters of Israel in the UK.
 Its launch followed two pro-Israel conferences held in the UK in 2011 and 2015.
-Its founding director is PR consultant and Labour Party activist Luke Akehurst.
+Its founding director wass PR consultant and Labour Party activist Luke Akehurst, who was elected as an MP in 2024.
 In May 2019, the organisation announced the recruitment of its 20,000th activist.